 - Educate physicians and staff about third-party consent policies and procedures.

-- If there are specific circumstances for which third-party consent cannot be given, ensure it is clearly indicated in the patient’s record.
+- If there are specific circumstances for which third-party consent cannot be given, ensure that they are clearly indicated in the patient’s record.

 - Keep authorization documents in the patient’s record in a place where they are easily accessible.